-The latest XBMC version 13.1 (Codename Gotham) is a great media center software.
+The latest Kodi version 14 (Codename Helix) is a great entertainment center software that replaces the previous XBMC version 13 Gotham.
 However, like many other open source projects, it is driven by a very technical community, and it is not necessarily user-friendly enough for the average person to use and customize.

-Fortunately, with a bit of time and the right skin, you can set things up properly and make XBMC very user-friendly and rock solid.
+Fortunately, with a bit of time and the right skin, you can set things up properly and make Kodi (XBMC) very user-friendly and rock solid.

 I have spent countless hours crawling all the forums and websites, trying to get the live TV setup, premium online content, automatic light control, and all the other settings right.

 In this extensive and updated guide, I will walk you through the relevant customization tips and tricks needed to take your new XBMC 13 Gotham installation to the next level.

 If you need to print this guide, I have also created a 32-page PDF version, so be sure to download it here for free.

 This guide is written to be read from start to finish, but you can jump ahead using the links in the table of contents, if you feel like you have the basics covered.

 The latest XBMC version 13 brings some interesting features, but in the following chapters, you will also find all the tips that were already available on the previous version 12.0 (Codename Frodo).

 Reading this article will take about 10 minutes.
 So, let’s dive right in…

 You can download the latest Gotham v13 version from xbmc.org.
 If you have an older version of XBMC, such as Eden v11 or Frodo v12, you can simply install the new version over the old one.
 Your settings and media library should be preserved during an upgrade.